Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Numerical Experiment

-The results are shown in \cref{fig:overall,fig:diff}.
+The results are shown in \cref{fig:overall-diff}.
 The proposed algorithm performed better than random or SA initialization, except for a few cases.
-As for random initialization, one of such bad cases is \texttt{Spectro\_10NN} shown in \cref{fig:proposeIsBad}.
-The proposed algorithm failed to resolve the twist in the initial placement, shown in the figure, leading to a worse result.
-Still, the average performance of ten seeds for \texttt{Spectro\_10NN} was almost the same as that of the random initialization. \Cref{fig:CN_vs_SA} provides examples for comparison with SA initialization.
-The proposed algorithm outperformed in \texttt{collins\_15NN} and underperformed in \texttt{dwt\_992}.

-The interpretation of the results is as follows.
-First, results in \cref{fig:overall,fig:diff} strongly support the effectiveness of the proposed algorithm.
-It successfully untangles the twists, leading to better outcomes with faster convergence.
+These results strongly support the effectiveness of the proposed algorithm.
 Even when the proposed algorithm performed worse, the difference was insignificant in almost all cases.
-Secondly, the structural difference between the initial placement and the optimal placement potentially affects the convergence speed.
-For example, the optimal shape of \texttt{collins\_15NN} is linear, differing from a circle, resulting in \textsf{SA}'s performance being inferior to the proposed algorithm, whereas the opposite holds for \texttt{dwt\_992}.
-Although the proposed method utilizes a hexagonal lattice $Q^\mathrm{hex}$, alternatives such as $Q^\mathrm{circle}$ may lead to improved performance of the proposed method in some cases.